11

 Summary

 SQL Joins are a powerful technique to integrate data from many databases, with choices such as Inner, Left, Right, Full Outer, Cross, and Self Joins allowing you to retrieve certain data sets based on table relationships.
-Also, enjoy our SQL Server Course for a better understanding of SQL concepts.
+Also, enjoy our Free SQL Server Course for a better understanding of SQL concepts.

 FAQs